GeeksterVatsa/Tailwind-major-project/ReadMe.md

 made it by importing an appropriate svg

 ## AoS animate code.
-> < link href="https://unpkg.com/aos@2.3.1/dist/aos.css" rel="stylesheet"> is a CSS line needed to link the AoS through a CDN for your HTML file to access animate library.
+> < link href="https://unpkg.com/aos@2.3.1/dist/aos.css" rel="stylesheet"> is a CSS line needed to link the AoS through a CDN for your HTML file to access animate library.<br>
-> Animate On Scroll is its full form.
+> Animate On Scroll is its full form.<br>
-> find the relavent code below.
+> find the relavent code below.<br>
 > [AOS Github repo](http://michalsnik.github.io/aos/)